 I learned very early that God can use the things that are meant to break us apart to lead us straight into His arms.

-The enemy may want to break your marriage soon after “I do” but God will turn the tables (doesn’t Psalm 23 say He prepares a table in the presence of our enemies?) and use the very things to lay a solid foundation for the rest of your marriage.
+The enemy may want to break your marriage soon after “I do” but God can turn the tables and use the very things meant to break you to lay a solid foundation for the rest of your marriage.

-Here’s what I want you to know as you walk through this storm in your marriage;
+What to do as you walk through this storm in your marriage;

 Years ago, God set me free when He told me that I am better off bawling and having a fit at His feet, instead of going off by myself to weep and maintain dignities.
 God can handle our emotions!